richardkhillah/algorithms/README.md

 $ g++ -std=c++11 -Wall -Wextra -Werror -O2 *.cpp -o battleship

 Upon tying `$ ./battleship`, a 9x9 grid of ~'s is printed to the console and a prompt:
-"Enter a coordinate: " appears.
+'Enter a coordinate: ' appears.
 Enter any two numbers 0-9 separated by a space. e.x. say I want to guess (1, 2).
-I should enter "1 2RET" where RET is the return key.
+I should enter '1 2RET' where RET is the return key.

 Upon hitting RET, a hit/miss update is printed, the grid is re-printed and the user is repropted to "Enter a coordinate."
 If the user misses (doesn't hit a boat),